Why does Good Cheer need volunteers?

 Why should I volunteer?
 What are the benefits?

 Being part of an organization that serves the South End of Whidbey Island in a positive way is a wonderful opportunity to contribute to the community.
-Good Cheer serves not only as a food bank, but it provides the community a place for recycling items and for purchasing merchandise at a fair price.
+Good Cheer serves not only as a Food Bank, it also provides a place for recycling usable goods and purchasing merchandise at a fair price.

-Volunteering also gives people a chance to share their skills and/or develop new skills to improve their employability.
+Volunteering also gives people a chance to share their expertise or develop new skills that improve their employability.
 Fostering relationships with like-minded community members is often at the top of the list when volunteers are asked why they offer their services to Good Cheer.

 What qualifications are required of volunteers?

 In general, the most successful volunteers share these traits: